Infinidat/infi.pyutils/README.rst

 AlwaysTrue and AlwaysFalse are available:
 ::

-  >>> from infi.pyutils.functors.predicates import AlwaysTrue, AlwaysFalse
+  >>> from infi.pyutils.predicates import AlwaysTrue, AlwaysFalse
   >>> AlwaysTrue(1)
   True
   >>> AlwaysTrue()